3d Printer (SLA Resin) Anycubic Photon Mono X and Anycubic Wash and Cure Plus station

 Tips and Tricks

-• Create venting holes.
+- Create vent openings.
 As you print a cup upside down it will become a suction cup when the printer pulls the part off the screen.
 Try not to make suction cups.
+Your model should have at least 2 holes/openings to help with the post process cleaning.

 Available Materials